 Progressives also took 42 of 80 possible executive board seats.
 This board, comprised of 330 state Democratic Party leaders, was responsible for snubbing US Senator Dianne Feinstein last year in favor of challenger Kevin de Leon.

 But they did face challenges in some districts.
-In East San Francisco, state Sen. Scott Weiner and Mayor London Breed rallied supporters to vote, and only one progressive on a slate of 14 won.
+In East San Francisco, state Sen. Scott Wiener and Mayor London Breed rallied supporters to vote, and only one progressive on a slate of 14 won.
 Voting there has increased from 664 in 2015 to 2,033 in 2019.

 Winners of the 2019 ADEMs will join fellow members of the Democratic State Central Committee in May to vote for the next party chair at the California Democratic Convention